 Among his most important contributions to genuine alternative research, JLB lists his:

-- Work on the ‘Sydney Siege’ hoax of December 2014;
+Debunking of the ‘Sydney Siege’ hoax of December 2014;

-- Exposes and mockery of the ‘Cavendish Experiment’ (‘heavy balls hanging from a shed roof’) related to the Scientism doctrine of heliocentrism; and
+Exposes and mockery of the ‘Cavendish Experiment’ (‘heavy balls hanging from a shed roof’) related to the Scientism doctrine of heliocentrism; and

-- Analysis of the mythology surrounding the historical character known as Nikola Tesla.
+Analysis of the mythology surrounding the historical character known as Nikola Tesla.

 He is proud of the many jimmies he has rustled with his honest inquiry and consistent skepticism, having successfully exposed and ridiculed several prominent YouTube ‘truthers’ for their blatant contradictions and ridiculously-poor ‘research’.

 Attacks on JLB

 Whereas he once attempted to calmly dispel these baseless, ad hominem attacks with reason and evidence, JLB now wears such accusations with pride, because his time in this scene has shown him that the majority of people involved in the so-called ‘truth movement’ are retarded.
 As in, literally retarded – or as JLB describes them, conspiritarded.

-It is a matter of public record that a number of prominent YouTube-based conspiracy theorists formed a secret and private online forum dedicated to spying on JLB’s activities and attempting to ‘dox’ him; the members of this group were convinced that JLB was an intelligence asset whose mission was to infiltrate their ‘truth community’.
+It is a matter of public record that in 2015 a number of prominent YouTube-based conspiracy theorists formed a secret and private online forum dedicated to spying on JLB’s activities and attempting to ‘dox’ him; the members of this group were convinced that JLB was an intelligence asset whose mission was to infiltrate their ‘truth community’.

-After two years of producing and sharing entirely free content (in the naive hope that it would encourage others to engage in deep skepticism and content production), in late 2016 JLB decided to add a paywall section to his website whereby exclusive material would be made available to paid members.
-This decision upset a tiny but vocal minority of JLB’s audience, who felt it was their god-given right to access the research they were ‘too busy’ to produce themselves.
+After two years of producing and sharing entirely free content (in the naive hope that it would encourage others to engage in real skepticism and honest content production), in late 2016 JLB decided to add a paywall section to his website whereby exclusive material would be made available to paid members.
+This decision upset a tiny but vocal minority of JLB’s audience, who felt it was their god-given right to access the research and content they are ‘too busy’ to produce themselves.